Authorities confiscate passport of man who last saw missing student Sudiksha Konanki

 Konanki’s sarong-style cover-up was found on a lounge chair on the beach, but there were no signs of violence, a source familiar with the investigation previously told CNN.

-Ribbe was seen on the beach early Sunday morning walking with investigators, his father and his attorney, NBC reported.
+Riibe was seen on the beach early Sunday morning walking with investigators, his father, and his attorney, NBC reported.

-Ribbe told An NBC reporter, “I’m just trying to help them out,” adding, “The ocean is a dangerous place.”
+Riibe told an NBC reporter, “I’m just trying to help them out,” adding, “The ocean is a dangerous place.”

+Michael Chapman, the sheriff of Loudon County, Virginia where Konanki’s family lives, told CNN that Riibe had been “very forthright with our detectives.”
+Two detectives from the sheriff’s office traveled to the Dominican Republic to interview Riibe.

+The sheriff said he didn’t see “any inconsistencies” with what Riibe said.

 Dominican officials previously said they were investigating Konanki’s disappearance as a drowning, but prosecutors said last week officials are also investigating whether Konanki’s disappearance could extend “beyond a possible accidental event.”

-Note: Correction: an earlier version of this story misspelled the last name of Joshua Steven Riibe.